Avengers Assemble (event): Main plot

-Old Man Phoenix recalls that he fought against Dark Phoenix in the White Hot room (Marvel's version of the Afterlife and base of operations for the Phoenix Force) where Dark Phoenix sent his body parts across every direction.
+Old Man Phoenix recalls that he fought against Dark Phoenix in the White Hot Room (Marvel's version of the Afterlife and base of operations for the Phoenix Force) where Dark Phoenix sent his body parts across every direction.
 King Thor's granddaughter meet Mangog and fought him in order to retrieve Old Man Phoenix's parts.
 In the present, Old Man Phoenix arrive to help Ant-Man and his allies repel the Mephisto army.
 Just then, the Doom planet arrives and Doom Supreme appears.
 Doom Supreme puts a magic barrier to protect himself, but Avengers Prime arrives after dealing with Mephisto, and reveals himself to be Loki.

 Avengers Prime recounts his backstory where in his universe, Thor died due to Mjolnir being sentient and flying Thor to the sun.
 Loki overthrew Odin as the All Father, but grew bored of his power.
 Avengers Prime traveled to different universes where he observed that the Avengers will defeat Loki everytime.
-To prevent that from happening, Avengers Prime prevented the Avengers in his timeline from happening, but as a result other cosmic beings like Galactus, Thanos, Gorr the God Butcher, Celestials and Red Skull converge on Earth.
-Avengers Prime manages to defeat everyone, but grows bored and throws himself to the sun, but is taken to the God Quarry.
-The God Quarry force Loki to create a headquarter where alternate versions of the Avengers will reside in.
-In the present, Loki manages to dispatch the rest of Doom Supreme and Mephisto's army, and creates a portal where the modern and pre-historic Avengers appear.
+To prevent that from happening, Avengers Prime prevented the Avengers in his timeline from happening.
+As a result, other cosmic beings like Galactus, Thanos, Gorr the God Butcher, Celestials and Red Skull converge on Earth.
+Avengers Prime manages to defeat everyone, but grows bored and throws himself to the sun only to be taken to the God Quarry.
+The God Quarry forces Loki to create a headquarter where alternate versions of the Avengers will reside in.
+In the present, Loki manages to dispatch the rest of Doom Supreme and Mephisto's army and creates a portal where the modern and prehistoric Avengers appear.